The Oxford Club’s Austrian Wealth Retreat

 And finally, joining us for our Vienna seminar day will be the latest addition to the Oxford Club, ETF Strategist Nicholas Vardy.
-Based in London, Nick is a widely recognized expert on this exploding asset class and an accomplished investment guru with several successful newsletters to his name.
+Based in London, Nicholas is a widely recognized expert on this exploding asset class and an accomplished investment guru with several successful newsletters to his name.

-Nick has been a regular commentator on CNN International and Fox Business Network.
+Nicholas has been a regular commentator on CNN International and Fox Business Network.
 He has also been cited in The Wall Street Journal, Newsweek, Fox Business News, CBS MarketWatch, Yahoo Finance and MSN Money Central.

-Nick holds a bachelor’s degree from Stanford University and a J.D. from Harvard Law School.
+Nicholas holds a bachelor’s degree from Stanford University and a J.D. from Harvard Law School.
 He is also an associate of the Adam Smith Institute in London and the Chatham House think tank.

 HOW TO SECURE YOUR SPOT IN THIS AUSTRIAN WEALTH RETREAT